Quick Start

 Step 3: Add Checkout Button Element to Pages

-Use the following HTML snippet to display the Bolt Checkout Button on your seller pages.
+Use the following HTML snippet to display the Bolt Checkout Button on your platform connected account pages.
 Replace the placeholders as follows:

 <div data-tid="instant-bolt-checkout-button">